project-pimc/pimc-backend/README.md

 # PIMC Backend

-This is the backend service for the Pakistan International Medical City (PIMC) membership management system, built with NestJS and PostgreSQL.
+This is the backend service for the Pakistan International Medical City (PIMC) membership management system, built with NestJS and MongoDB.

 ## Features